What is an Administrative Assistant?

-An administrative assistant (sometimes also referred to as an office clerk, secretary, or receptionist), is someone who performs routine clerical and organizational tasks.
-They organize files, draft messages, schedule appointments, and support other staff.
+An administrative assistant, sometimes referred to as an office clerk, secretary, or receptionist, is someone who performs routine clerical and organizational tasks.
+They organize files, draft messages, schedule appointments and support other staff.
 Although administrative assistants work in nearly every industry, many are concentrated in schools, hospitals, government agencies, and legal and medical offices.